svelte-society/sveltesociety.dev-legacy/README.md

 - **Note** To highlight something noteworthy
 - **ReadMore** Use this to wrap extra reading material related to the recipe

+**⚠️ Be aware that markup inside of these components will not be processed, so when putting for instance a link inside use normal HTML markup to do so. ⚠️**

 ### Example usage

 ```md